cam-inc/viron/packages/website/docs/01-introduction.md

 ## Who Viron is for

-Our target consumers are
+Our target consumers are someone who

-- 管理画面に工数を使いたくない人。
-- シンプルな管理画面を求めている人。
+- has a RESTfull API service.
+- seeks a simple yet powerful administration tool.
+- doesn't have time to create an administration page.

 ## Who Viron is NOT for

 Out of our target are consumers who

-- 複雑な管理画面を求めているひと。
+- require a complex GUI that OAS cannot describe.
+- have a GraphQL service.

 ## Features

-Some of notable featrues are:
+Some of the notable features are:

 ### Frontend-NoCode

+You don't need to write any frontend-side codes.
+It is Viron that provides GUI.

-### Open Source Software
+### Open-Source Software

+Viron is an open-source software which means we grant anyone for free to edit, study, distribute and contribute to it.

 ### Fine-Tuned User Interface

+Viron works on all modern browsers and offers responsive UI.
+It supports light and dark modes with color themes.
+Visit [here](../todo) for more detail.

 ### OpenAPI Specification-driven

+What OAS can describe is what Viron can display on a screen.
+Viron grows as OAS does.

 ### Secure

+You can secure your OAS document by configuring authentication rules.
+You can also self-host Viron GUI on any static file server.